-MOTION: The preliminary subdivision application for project 18-31 Cook Road Retirement Community is found complete in regard to the submission requirements based on the application checklist, but the Planning Board retains the right to request more information where review criteria are not fully addressed.
+MOTION: The final subdivision and site plan application for project 18-31 Cook Road Retirement Community is found complete in regard to the submission requirements based on the application checklist, but the Planning Board retains the right to request more information where review criteria are not fully addressed.

-- 3. Public Hearing: A public hearing was held at the Planning Board meeting on December 10, 2018. - 4.
-Site Walk: A site walk was held on Saturday November 10, 2018 at 7:30am.
+3. Public Hearing: A public hearing was held at the Planning Board meeting on December 10, 2018.

+4. Site Walk: A site walk was held on Saturday November 10, 2018 at 7:30am.